-Near the source, shear is not important, and plume dispersion is governed by purely turbulent processes, thus yielding $\sigma \sim x^{0.5}$.
-At larger distances downwind, growth rates that spread pollutants with distance of $x^{1.5}$ power result from the fact that the plume is growing vertically by a turbulent process ($\sim x^{0.5}$), but this vertical growth exposes the plume to shearing motions that grow linearly with distance ($\sigma \sim \partial v/\partial z x/u \sim x^1$).
+Fig. 4 shows that near the source, shear is not important, and plume dispersion is governed by purely turbulent processes, thus yielding $\sigma \sim x^{0.5}$ .

+At larger distances downwind, growth rates that spread pollutants with distance of x1.5 power result from the fact that the plume is growing vertically by a turbulent process (~x0.5), but this vertical growth exposes the plume to shearing motions that grow linearly with distance ( $\sigma \sim \partial v/\partial z \cdot x/u \sim x^1$ ).
 These two effects are essentially multiplicative, yielding plumes that grow in proportion do the 3/2 power of distance from release or emission point.
+In the limit of shear-dominated dispersion, the shear term in Eq.
+(6) involving $\partial v/\partial z$ is >>1, and plumes grow in proportion to the 1.5 power of the downwind distance.

-Fig. 4 clearly shows that for distances beyond about 1 km downwind of a point source, shearing motions will under many conditions dominate the horizontal dispersion process relative to the dispersion caused by turbulence alone.
+Fig. 4 shows that the range of observed plume sizes predicted by Eq.
+(3) encompasses the size of observed plumes and the power-law vs. distance relationships observed in atmospheric plumes.
+Fig. 4 also shows that for distances beyond about 1 km downwind of a point source, shearing motions will under many conditions dominate the horizontal dispersion process relative to the dispersion caused by turbulence alone.
 For distances beyond 1-2 km downwind, even small amounts of shear are shown to enhance plume horizontal size by factors of 5-10 relative to plumes growing without shear.

 Another note of interest is that under stable, night conditions, the only way the theory derived here can match observed dispersion 1-10 km downwind of the release point is for there to be considerable shear present under night conditions, which is consistent with many observations.
-At night, with diffusion coefficients of ~1 m2s-1, in the downwind range 1-10 km, plumes only grow to 15-40 m in width in environments without shear.
+At night, with diffusion coefficients of ~1 ms-1, in the downwind range 1-10 km, plumes only grow to 15-40 m in width in environments without shear.
 Observations under "class-F" stability conditions are considerably greater than this (30-300 m), suggesting that relatively high shear (~10 m s-1km-1) must occur in order to obtain such large horizontal spread.

-4. TYPICAL SHEAR PROFILES IN PBL
+5. TYPICAL SHEAR PROFILES IN PBL